Skip to main content

 And it gets even more complicated.
 Laymon’s team must also manage the variety of energy in the company’s portfolio — carbon-free versus otherwise — and match those forms of energy to customer products.
 As a clean energy producer and renewables trader and retailer, Energy Harbor helps companies offset their carbon footprint by providing 100% clean, carbon-free energy to customers that request it.

-Laymon’s job is not easy, but it’s been made considerably less difficult with some help from Hitachi’s ETRM solution.
+Laymon’s job is not easy, but it’s been made considerably less difficult with Hitachi’s ETRM solution.
 “An ETRM system is an energy trading risk management system,” Laymon says.
 “Energy Harbor uses Hitachi’s TRMTracker.
 We have all our wholesale trades in the ETRM, along with all of our retail load and our energy generation forecast.
 So, we are able to compile a complete position from the information in the system.”

 Laymon noted that TRMTracker also holds the forecast for the company’s carbon-free inventory.
 “We have customers who’ve elected to consume only a carbon-free product.
 Having a system that maintains both pieces — the carbon-free inventory and customers desiring carbon-free energy — allows us to monitor how much more carbon-free energy we have available to offer new customers at any time.”